 ECLs are remeasured at each reporting date to reflect changes in the financial instrument's credit risk since initial recognition.
 Any change in the ECL amount is recognised as an impairment gain or loss in profit or loss.
-The Group recognises an impairment gain or loss for all financial instruments with a corresponding adjustment to their carrying amount through a loss allowance account, except for investments in debt securities that are measured at FVOCI (recycling), for which the loss allowance is recognised in other comprehensive income and accumulated in the fair value reserve (recycling).
+The Group recognises an impairment gain or loss for all financial instruments with a corresponding adjustment to their carrying amount through a loss allowance account, except for investments in financial assets that are measured at FVOCI (recycling), for which the loss allowance is recognised in other comprehensive income and shall not reduce the carrying amount of the financial asset in the statement of financial position.